Nesters/python-workshop/webscraping/source/index.rst

 about getting and storing data from the internet and to make you more comfortable with Python syntax!

-You might find interesting that this page was built with `Sphinx <http://www.sphinx-doc.org>`__ - a tool which most of the Python package authors use to generate their documentation, including the packages you're about to use - `requests <http://docs.python-requests.org/en/master/>`__ and `BeatifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`__!
+You might find interesting that this page was built with `Sphinx <http://www.sphinx-doc.org>`__ - a tool which most of the Python package authors use to generate their documentation with, including the packages you're about to use - `requests <http://docs.python-requests.org/en/master/>`__ and `BeatifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`__!

+Oh, and the documentation for the `Python language <https://docs.python.org/3/>`__ itself is generated with Sphinx too!

 Getting started